-At the date of this Registration Document, none of the members of the Board of Directors, the Supervisory Board or of the Senior Management has in the previous five years:
+At the date of this Prospectus, none of the members of the Board of Directors or of the Senior Management has in the previous five years:

-- has had any convictions in relation to fraudulent offences; - has been a member of the administrative, management or supervisory bodies of any company, or been a partner in any partnership, at the time of or preceding any bankruptcy, receivership or liquidation; or - has been subject to official public incrimination or sanction by a statutory or regulatory authority (including a professional body) nor has ever been disqualified by a court from acting as a member of the administrative, management or supervisory bodies of a company or from acting in the management or conduct of the affairs of a company.
+- · has had any convictions in relation to fraudulent offences; - has been a member of the administrative, management or supervisory bodies of any company, or been a partner in any partnership, at the time of or preceding any bankruptcy, receivership or liquidation; or - has been subject to official public incrimination or sanction by a statutory or regulatory authority (including a professional body) nor has ever been disqualified by a court from acting as a member of the administrative, management or supervisory bodies of a company or from acting in the management or conduct of the affairs of a company.

-PRINCIPAL SHAREHOLDERS
+PRINCIPAL AND SELLING SHAREHOLDERS

-As of the date of this Registration Document, the number of Shares was 50,000 all of which have been issued on a fully paid-up basis.
+As of the date of this Prospectus, the number of Shares was 850,000,000, all of which have been issued on a fully paid-up basis.